wxbacy/yarsign/README.md

-> The auth library for yar, make your service more safe which used yar
+> The sign library for yar, make your service more safe which used yar

 ## Requirement